-This study has several limitations that are expected to be improved in future research to obtain better results.
-These limitations include:

-- 1. The number of samples studied is limited because the focus of research is only on infrastructure sector companies. - 2.
-This study only uses four independent variables related to fundamental values, namely EPS, DER, PER, and NPM, and one moderating variable of economic growth which is proxied by GDP.
+This study has several limitations that can lead future research to obtain better results.
+These limitations include such as, first, the number of samples studied is limited because the focus of research is only on infrastructure sector companies.
+Secondly, this study only uses four independent variables related to fundamental values, namely EPS, DER, PER, and NPM, and one moderating variable of economic growth which is proxied by GDP.